Serge Chermayeff: Continuing education and early career

 From 1922 to 1925, he received training at various schools in Germany, Austria, France and the Netherlands.
 During this period, he supported himself as a journalist for the Amalgamated Press (1918-23) before becoming chief designer (1924-27) at E. Williams, a decorating firm.
+He changed his name to Serge Chermayeff in 1924 after the death of his father.

-In 1928, he became a British citizen.
-That year, he and the French designer Paul Follot were placed in charge of the decorative arts department of Waring & Gillow.
+In 1928, Chermayeff and the French designer Paul Follot were placed in charge of the decorative arts department of Waring & Gillow.
+Leading a design team that counted 12 design assistants, at Waring & Gillow Chermayeff decorated showrooms and designed furniture, including some of the earliest examples of tubular-steel furnishings in Britain.